 Tiffany Financing Options: Everything You Need to Know

-Tiffany & Co. is known for their beautiful and high-quality jewelry, and they also offer high-end home decor, accessories and even fragrances.
-But their items come with high price tags.
-A one-carat diamond that’s an H color, for example, may start around $14,900, and that’s before it’s even placed into a setting.
+Tiffany & Co. is known for their beautiful jewelry, and they also offer luxurious home decor, accessories and even fragrances.
+But their high-end items come with high-end price tags.
+Tiffany’s financing plans make it possible to break a costly purchase into smaller monthly installments over a set period of time at no or reduced interest.

-The Tiffany & Co. credit card offers certain cardholders a 12- or 24-month financing plan for qualifying purchases.
-Either plan may be worth considering if you have a Tiffany & Co. credit card.
+The Tiffany & Co. credit card offers 12- or 24-month financing plans on qualifying purchases.
+Either plan may be worth considering if you have a Tiffany & Co. credit card or if you plan on opening one to finance your purchase.

 |Tiffany & Co. credit card payment plans|

 The company website doesn’t provide in-depth qualification requirements for its credit card or payment plans.
-But you’ll need to submit to a credit check and an assessment of your current income.
+At the least, you’ll need to submit to a credit check and an assessment of your current income.
 Once on a payment plan, you’ll need to meet the following requirements to benefit from the promotional APR:

 - Make on-time payments